Home Renovation: Tips for How Avoiding Lead Dust When Doing Repairs Yourself

 Lead Renovation Containment

 Lead abatement is best left for the processionals.
-There are certifications necessary to be hired to provide lead testing, lead surveys and lead abatement.
-Side note: In the industrial hygiene industry we generally say “abate” when talking about minerals like lead and asbestos, and “remediate” when it’s a living organism like mold or bacteria.
-We would also advise to hire trained and certified lead professionals, but many homeowners cannot afford to hire lead experts and lead abatement teams.
+State certifications are required to provide lead testing, lead surveys and lead abatement.
+Side note: In the industrial hygiene business we generally say “abate” when talking about minerals like lead and asbestos, and “remediate” when it’s about living organisms like mold or bacteria.
+We advise hiring certified lead professionals, but many homeowners cannot afford them.

-When doing repairs yourself, contain the work area so that dust does not escape from the into the rest of the home.
-A common mistake made by well-meaning do-it-yourself homeowners is to leave belongings where they can be exposed to dust.
-Here are more tips on how to avoid lead dust by setting up a proper containment area:
+When doing repairs yourself, contain the work area so that dust does not migrate into the rest of your home.
+A common mistake made by well meaning do-it-yourself home owners is leaving belongings where they are exposed to work site dust.
+Here are tips on avoiding lead dust contamination by setting up proper containment:

-- Completely remove all belongings from work area and clear belongings from entrance/passageways to work area.
-A well-prepared area will be easier to clean.
+- Completely remove all belongings from work areas and clear belongings from entrance/passageways to work areas.
+A well prepared area is easier to clean.

 - Cover floors and furniture that cannot be moved with heavy-duty plastic and tape, and seal off doors and heating and cooling system vents.
 Use 6-mil plastic.
-Do not be tempted to use the thinner sheet plastic as it tears easily.
-Take extra care to protect carpet or other porous materials as it is extremely difficult to clean after exposure.
+Don’t use the thinner sheet plastic as it tears easily.
+Take extra care to protect carpet or other porous materials which are extremely difficult to clean after exposure.

-- Keep children, pregnant women, and pets out of the work area at all times.
+- Keep children, pregnant women, and pets out of work areas at all times.

-- Remove work clothes carefully, turning inside out, to avoid tracking dust outside work area.
+- Remove work clothes carefully, turning inside out, to avoid tracking dust outside work areas.

-- Use sticky door mats at entrance/exit to work area to trap dust.
+- Use sticky door mats at entrance/exit to work areas to trap dust.
 (These can be found at most large hardware stores).